 Areas of dark brown pigmentation within the iris.
 There may be one or multiple areas of pigmentation.
 Spots usually only occur in one eye but in some cases, both eyes can be affected.
 Spots may start out small and gradually increase in size and become darker.
 Where multiple spots are present, as they increase in size, they may merge together.

-Iris melanosis are flat and should not protrude above the surface of the iris.
+An iris melanosis is flat and should not protrude above the surface of the iris.
 Malignant melanomas are lumpy, raised and can cause distortion to the surface of the eye.

-Iris melanosis are painless, however, if infiltration of the neighbouring drainage angle occurs, glaucoma can develop.
+While iris melanosis is painless, if infiltration of the neighbouring drainage angle occurs, glaucoma, an extremely painful increase in intraocular pressure can develop.

 A veterinarian should evaluate pigmented spots in your cat’s eye to determine if they are benign iris melanosis or a malignant melanoma.